Self-Abandonment: Why You Keep Putting Yourself Last

 🌿 What Is Self-Abandonment?

-Self-abandonment happens when you consistently ignore, suppress, or dismiss your own needs, feelings, and boundaries.
+Self-abandonment happens when you consistently ignore, suppress, or dismiss your own needs, feelings, boundaries, and emotional well-being.

 It is the quiet moment when: